 The Lloyd J. Old STAR Program provides grants of $1.25 million over 5 years to mid-career scientists.
-This long-term funding is not be tied to a specific research project, but rather aims to provide a degree of flexibility and freedom for investigators to explore out-of-the-box and disruptive avenues of research.
-Candidates selected for this award are expected to be future “stars” in the field of cancer immunology: Scientists Taking Risks.
+This long-term funding is not be tied to a specific research project, but rather aims to provide a degree of flexibility and freedom for investigators to explore outside-the-box and disruptive avenues of research.
+Candidates selected for this award are expected to be future “stars” in the field of cancer immunology: Scientists TAking Risks.

 Candidates for the Lloyd J. Old STAR program must meet the following eligibility requirements:

 - The applicant must have an M.D., Ph.D., or M.D./Ph.D. (or equivalent)